 Serve chilled as a refreshing lunch, or pair with hot miso soup for a more filling meal.
 Crisp iced green tea or a mild Riesling complement the flavors well.

-Save This lively bowl is just as beautiful as it is tasty—perfect for a nourishing, customizable meal any day.
+This lively bowl is just as beautiful as it is tasty—perfect for a nourishing, customizable meal any day.
 Try it with seasonal vegetables for endless variety!

 Recipe FAQ